Worrying is like a rocking chair, it gives you something to do but it doesn’t get you anywhere.

 Explore relationships: Anxiety impacts you and may impact important relationships, both personal and professional.
 Therapy increases self-awareness and understanding and can help give you tools to improve relationships with others.

 The information and tips provided here are intended to help you better understand and cope with anxiety in your life.
 For some, these tips might be very helpful on their own, but for others, these tips will be most effective when combined with therapy.
 Pass this article along if you know someone who might be struggling with anxiety.
-If you are experiencing anxiety and believe therapy is right for you, you are welcome to call (760) 930-0886 to set up a free 20-minute consultation with me, Rakefet Benderly PH.D, a psychologist in San Diego.
+If you are experiencing anxiety and believe therapy is right for you, you are welcome to call (760) 930-0886 to schedule an appointment with me, Rakefet Benderly PH.D, a psychologist in San Diego.
 Together, we can heal in connection.

 Dr. Benderly is a psychologist practicing in Carlsbad, CA. She provides psychotherapy services to residents of North County San Diego including Carlsbad, Encinitas, Solana Beach, Del Mar, Rancho Santa Fe, Fairbanks, Oceanside, Vista, La Jolla, San Marcos, and Escondido.